idesignpbp/public-api-documentation/source/includes/_shipping.md

 ### Rules

 All items in a shipment must be going to the same destination.
 If any garment is going to another location the whole shipment fails to be created.
+Although the first check should cover this case, all garments in a shipment should be of the same shipping class.

 Same rules apply to manufacturers.
 If any item is from a different manufacturer, the shipment will fail to be created.